-If you go work with any organization, group, or cluster of people throughout history, who would it be?
-For example: The anti-prohibitionists, or maybe Enron, or the counsel that sent Jesus to the cross.
+If you could go to work with any organization, group, or cluster of people throughout history, who would it be?
+For example: The anti-prohibitionists, or maybe Enron, or the counsel that sent Jesus to the cross?

 I am working on standing up a house of meaning with Bijoy Goswami who lives in Austin, TX and my business partners Jay and David, are helping organizations deal with this problem today.
 I can't think of anything in history that could be more exciting or synergistic for me.
 I am grateful for the all the geniuses who's bones I have used making my ladder, but I can't think of a better time or cause for me.

 With all your knowledge and expertise, were you ever voted class president or "Most Likely to Succeed?"